Some-Dude7777/OpenScript/README.md

 Installation instructions will be added once the first public release is available.

+## License

+OpenScript is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Hello, world!

 Here's how to print "Hello World!" in this language: